neczpal/tritop/README.md

 Click the top triangle on the screen, but you can only guess incorrectly 3 times per level.

 ### Points:
-* 1 point for each correctly clicked triangle
+1 point / correctly clicked triangle

 ## License